hotosm/data_protection_project/README.md

 ## How to get the toolkit
 This is a GitHub repo, which is obviously somewhat tailored for people who are technically inclined.
 Fear not; it's mostly documents, spreadsheets, and slide decks, and [is available in a Google Drive folder](https://drive.google.com/drive/folders/11C_ltiwqzSP0TuUNVkVlUuTRJU7p6Tmi?usp=sharing) as well!

+The Learning and Training folder contains a Powerpoint presentation with extensive speaker notes.
+It is most effective when used by an experienced trainer, but for people somewhat familiar with Protection concepts and risk assessment it may serve as a reasonable self-study resource.

 However, for those of you that enjoy using Git (or would like to learn) this is really a nice way of making things available for people to contribute freely while retaining a consistent set of tools for end users.

 ### Download the Zip file and Get Started